srija-ieee/srija-ieee.github.io/_pages/home.md

 Disclaimer: This is being shared for academic and information purposes only.
 There is no guarantee or liability of any kind or consideration.
 There is no claim to accuracy or fitment for any purpose.

-Project Vikram - Healthcare section is now ready to accept submissions as issues.
+TWISHA - Healthcare section is now ready to accept submissions as issues.

 Kindly visit the following link to update your issues, change requests or other suggestions.
 All submissions are subject CC-BY-SA 3.0.
 No warranty and zero liability